JamshedAli18/ML-Algorithms-Projects/README.md

 Each project is organized into its own directory with the following structure:

-- **notebooks/**: Contains Jupyter notebooks with the code and analysis.
+- **notebooks/**: Contains Jupyter notebooks with the code and analysis